 At December 31, 2013 and 2012 and November 30, 2012, the Company had 945,594 warrants issued and outstanding.
 The warrants were issued to stockholders who invested in the Company's initial private placements and became exercisable on February 7, 2007 (the closing date of the Company's initial public offering of common shares), subject to a lock-up period with respect to the underlying common shares.
 Each warrant entitled the holder to purchase one common share at the exercise price of \$11.41 per common share.
 Warrants were issued as separate instruments from the common shares and are permitted to be transferred independently from the common shares.
-The warrants had no voting rights until such common shares were received upon exercise of the warrants.
+The warrants had no voting rights and the common shares underlying the unexercised warrants had no voting rights until such common shares were received upon exercise of the warrants.
 All warrants expired on February 6, 2014.